-This continues to be a huge risk, even given all that we know about the dangers of lead.
-A recent Washington Post article reported that researchers at the CDC found "moonshine remains a source of high-dose lead exposure among adults."
+You might think, give all that we know about the dangers of lead, that this would no longer happen.
+However, a recent Washington Post article reported that researchers at the CDC found "moonshine remains a source of high-dose lead exposure among adults."

-For individuals making moonshine in their homes, there are real health risks that come from improper techniques.
-For moonshine from larger distillers, however, there is no more risk than with other spirits.
+For individuals making moonshine in their homes, there are real health risks that come from improper techniques, and we would in no way recommend that you try.
+For legal moonshine from larger distillers, however, there is no more risk than with other spirits.

 5.)
 ONLY CERTAIN VODKAS ARE GLUTEN FREE

 If you have a gluten allergy, do you need to search high and low for your favorite gluten free vodka?
 Do you need to check with the bartender before you order that cocktail?
-Should you pour over that ingredient label with a fine-toothed comb?
+Should you pore over that ingredient label carefully?

 No, not really.